dcodeIO/long.js/README.md

 Why?
 ----
 As of the [ECMAScript specification](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5), number types have a maximum value of 2^53.
-Beyond that, JavaScript falls back to double internally.
+Beyond that, behaviour might be unexpected.
 Furthermore, bitwise operations are always performed on 32bit numbers.
 However, in some use cases it is required to be able to perform reliable mathematical and/or bitwise operations on the full 64bits.
 This is where Long.js comes into play.

 Long.js is based on the [goog.math.Long class](http://closure-library.googlecode.com/svn/docs/closure_goog_math_long.js.html)
 from the Closure Library.
 It uses two 32bit integers internally and provides methods for comparison, common tests, math